JohanLundberg12/CamVid-Image-Segmentation/README.md

 ## Central Problem

-The challenge is to segment road images into several classes, i.e. pedestrians, roads, cars etc. In this classification, some classes arw only present in a limited amount of the pixels.
+The challenge is to segment road images into one of the 32 classes.
+In this classification task, some classes are only present in a limited amount of the pixels.
 For example pedestrians on such images will naturally take up a smaller amount of the pixels than the sky, but the pedestrians are important to classify correctly.

 ## Methods